Noise Levels in Scotts Valley, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,218 Scotts Valley residents, or 21.2%, live above that level.
 By land area, 28.1% of Scotts Valley is above 55 dBA.

 Average noise levels for Scotts Valley residents, grouped by direction from the center of Scotts Valley.
-Eastern Scotts Valley carries the highest population-weighted average; Western Scotts Valley carries the lowest.
-Just 17% of residents in Western Scotts Valley live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Scotts Valley.
+The highest population-weighted average is in southern Scotts Valley; the lowest is in western Scotts Valley, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Scotts Valley